AndreaCrotti/andreacrotti.github.io/_drafts/live_repl.md

 ---
 author: 'anc'
 title: 'Live repling to infinity and beyond'
-description: 'Everything you wanted (and not wanted) to know about Live REPLs'
+description: 'Everything you wanted (and not wanted) to know about Clojure REPLs'
 ---

 # Introduction